 11 Free Things to Do in Decatur, Alabama (and Morgan County)

-Photo from Decatur CVB
+Photo from Decatur CVB.

-1. Fish on the River
+1. Fish on the Tennessee River

 2. Hike, Bike, or Picnic in Area Parks

-Photo from Decatur CVB
+Photo from Decatur CVB.

 Delano Park on Gordon Drive is 130 years old and comprises 28 acres of carefully maintained landscaping.
 It is a beautiful, shady place for walking, playing and picnicking.